 A. Fire Drill

 a.
-Fire drills are required on a monthly basis to acquaint/reacquaint students and staff with the proper procedure for safely vacating residential facilities in the event of an actual fire.
+Fire drills are required four times per year to acquaint/reacquaint students and staff with the proper procedure for safely vacating residential facilities in the event of an actual fire.

 b.
 Floor sections should have a meeting place assigned outside of the building away from the parking lots.
 Residents of each floor are to be informed of the meeting area.